Lynn A. Baker

 - BA Yale

-One of the nation's leading scholars on issues of professional responsibility in group litigation, Professor Baker is also a leading academic defender of federalism and the rights of states.
-She is frequently called upon by lawyers and legislators to serve as an expert on issues of legal ethics, attorneys' fees, and state and local government law.
+One of the nation's leading scholars on issues of professional responsibility in group litigation, Professor Baker has also written frequently in recent years on attorneys' fees, mass tort settlements, and the congressional spending power.
+She is often called upon by lawyers and legislators to serve as an expert on issues of legal ethics, mass tort settlements and settlement fund allocations, attorneys' fees, and state and local government law.

 A world champion in tournament bridge, Professor Baker won a gold medal at the 2014 World Bridge Championships (McConnell Cup) in Sanya, China, and a silver medal at the 2009 World Bridge Championships (Venice Cup) in Sao Paulo, Brazil.
-She is also a sixteen-time national champion.
+She is also a sixteen-time North American champion and won a gold medal at the 2015 European Open Championships.

 - Local Government Law: Cases and Materials (New York: Foundation Press, 5th ed.
 2015) (with Clayton P. Gillette & David Schleicher) (also 4th ed.
 2010; 3rd ed.
 2004 – both New York: Foundation Press; 2nd ed.
 1999, Gaithersburg, MD: Aspen Law & Business – all with Clayton P. Gillette).

-Spoke on "Ethics, Aggregate Settlements, and Exit Strategies" at the 14th Annual Class Action/Complex Litigation Symposium, sponsored by the Louisiana State Bar Association, in New Orleans, LA.
+Spoke on aggregate settlements and legal ethics as a panelist on "Does Complex Litigation Complicate Ethics?" at the 15th Annual Class Action/Complex Litigation Symposium of the Louisiana State Bar Association, in New Orleans, LA.